Have you hit a brick wall while exploring your ancestors? Well, do not worry as there are ways that you can get free genealogy help.

 The computer is your friend!

-The second useful resource that is available to you at the library are the computers, which will have Internet access.
+The second useful resource that is available to you at the library is the computers, which will have Internet access.

 And if your local library is like mine then they will have access to several genealogy resources that will help you with your research.